In reality, a cell is a biological mini-me compared to the human body. A cell has every biological system that you have.

 Why study Biomedical Sciences at Exeter?

 Exeter is a college which is conveniently central, a mere 10-minute walk from the Radcliffe Science Library and within easy reach of the medical departments across the University.
-In addition, Exeter’s own library – which is open 24 hours a day – is fully resourced for both biomedical sciences students having been thoroughly overhauled and restocked in 2014 to provide access to all required text-books and online articles.
+In addition, Exeter’s own Jackson Library – which is open 24 hours a day – is fully resourced for both biomedical sciences students having been thoroughly overhauled and restocked in 2014 to provide access to all required text-books and online articles.
 In addition, all Freshers studying at the College are given book tokens to help towards the cost of books.

 Students reading biomedical sciences at Exeter are principally taught in tutorials, classes, and lectures, some of which are taken alongside medical students, giving them a chance to mingle with students studying similar science courses.
 As well as this, students are invited to the annual Subject Family Dinner, which gives students, tutors and alumni from all years the chance to meet one another and hear about different areas of research and investigation within the College and University.